 Sue McManus was born in Tomahawk, Wisconsin, and raised on an 80-acre cattle and horse ranch.
 She learned at an early age the meaning of hard work and work ethics.

 In 1972, her family moved to Beckley, West Virginia, where she graduated from Woodrow Wilson High School.
 During that time, she worked for the Raleigh Register and Beckley Post Herald newspaper company, traveling more than 300 miles a day to deliver newspapers to more than 500 customers.

 In 1985, Mrs. McManus relocated in Sacramento, California, to be closer to her immediate family.
 She attended night school at CareerCom College of Business and graduated from the schools legal secretary program.

-Shortly after graduating, Mrs. McManus interviewed for a receptionists position with the Arnold Law Firm and was hired on the spot.
-In 1991, Mrs. McManus became legal assistant to Clayeo Arnold, the founder of the firm, and in 1995, she became the firms office administrator.
+Shortly after graduating, Mrs. McManus interviewed for a receptionist position with the Arnold Law Firm and was hired on the spot.
+In 1991, Mrs. McManus became legal assistant to Clayeo Arnold, the founder of the firm, and in 1995, she became the firm's office administrator.

 Away from work, Mrs. McManus enjoys reading, candle-making, swimming and relaxing with her husband and dogs at their Loomis, CA property.